Concordium/concordium.github.io/source/mainnet/net/guides/gallery/index.rst

 .. warning::

-   It is suggested to read about :ref:`creating proofs<create-proofs>` and the reader is assumed to have basic knowledge of Rust development and some experience with web front-end development.
+   It is suggested to read about :ref:`creating proofs<create-proofs>` and the reader is assumed to have basic knowledge of Rust development and some experience with web frontend development.

 To start the tutorial click :ref:`here<gallery-backend>`.